sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 series:
 ---

-When writting code, we should always have a place for improvement.
+When writing code, we should always have a place for improvement.
 Improvement can present itself in different ways.
 A proof of it, is the attention to CI (_Continuous Integration_) and CD (_Continuous Delivery_) has significantly grown in recent years.
 Same goes for new languages and technologies.

 Nevertheless, this doesn't involve changing to a new language, technology, nor tool.
 Some of these improvements are so simple as changing how something works, i.e. adding tests/abstractions, changing patterns, etc. This is how I have proceeded in several projects I have worked in.